St. Louis Blues: Return to contention, first Stanley Cup championship (2011–present)

 In 2015–16, the Blues finished in second place in the Central Division to the Dallas Stars.
 The Blues took on the defending champion Chicago Blackhawks in the first-round series.
 The Blues jumped to a 3–1 series lead, but struggled in games 5 and 6.
 However, St. Louis ended their first-round losing streak by beating Chicago 3–2 in game 7 of the series.
-They moved on to the next round, where they defeated the Dallas Stars in another seven-game series to advance to their first Western Conference Finals since 2001.
-The Blues season would come to an end at the hands of the San Jose Sharks, who eliminated them in six games.
+They moved on to the next round, where they defeated the Dallas Stars in another seven-game series to advance to their first conference finals since 2001.
+The Blues' season would come to an end at the hands of the San Jose Sharks, who eliminated them in six games.

 On June 13, 2016, it was announced that Mike Yeo would replace Hitchcock as head coach of the Blues following the 2016–17 season.
-The 2016 offseason saw big changes for the Blues, as team captain David Backes left the team to sign with the Boston Bruins, and goaltender Brian Elliott was traded to the Calgary Flames, while veteran forward Troy Brouwer also signed with Calgary as a free agent.
-Steve Ott also left the team, signing a free-agent deal with the Red Wings.
+The 2016 off-season saw big changes for the Blues, as team captain David Backes left the team to sign with the Boston Bruins, and goaltender Brian Elliott was traded to the Calgary Flames, while veteran forward Troy Brouwer also signed with Calgary as a free agent.
+Steve Ott also left the team, signing a free agent deal with the Red Wings.
 Jake Allen was now the starting goaltender for the Blues, while the team also signed former Nashville Predators backup Carter Hutton.
 Former Blues forward David Perron was brought back on a free agent deal, while defenseman Alex Pietrangelo was named team captain.

 The team started the season by posting a record of 10–1–2 in their first 13 home games.
 However, they only won three games on the road during the first two months of the season.
-Despite defeating the Blackhawks in the 2017 NHL Winter Classic by the score of 4–1, the Blues fired Hitchcock and promoted Yeo to head coach on February 1, 2017.
+Despite defeating the Blackhawks in the 2017 Winter Classic by the score of 4–1, the Blues fired Hitchcock and promoted Yeo to head coach on February 1, 2017.
 Despite an impressive run into the end of the season, when they gained most points in the league from February 1, when Hitchcock was fired, to the end of the season, the Blues were eliminated in the second round by the Nashville Predators in six games.